oddbird/oddsite/content/2017/09/25/susy-use.rst

 That's a bit more flexible –
-allowing you to associate any breakpoint with ny configuration on-the-fly – but I'm not sure that flexibility is very useful.
+allowing you to associate any breakpoint with any layout configuration on-the-fly – but I'm not sure that flexibility is very useful.
+In most cases, the two should remain connected.

 Your milage will almost certainly vary, so we recommend experimenting